Preterintention: Belgium

-In Belgian law, every criminal offense has a "moral element" (élément morale) (Note: "Moral element" – corresponds to mens rea in common law legal systems; roughly, criminal intent.) or type of intent, which affects the level of criminal responsibility that can be imputed to the perpetrator.
+In Belgian law, every criminal offense has a "moral element" (élément morale) (Note: "Moral element" – corresponds to mens rea in common law legal systems; roughly, criminal intent.
+Compare moral element in French criminal law.) or type of intent, which affects the level of criminal responsibility that can be imputed to the perpetrator.
 The moral element is subdivided into four types: general intent (dol général), specific intent (dol spéciale), negligence (faute) with or without premeditation, and a fourth type, known as preterintentional offenses (infractions praeter-intentionelles).

 Preterintentional offenses have combined elements of both dol (intent) and faute (negligence).
 The classic example is in article 401 of the Belgian criminal code:

 When blows or injuries are inflicted intentionally, but without the intention of causing death, and nevertheless result in death, the guilty party shall be punished by imprisonment for a term of five to ten years.
-(Note: Article 401: "Lorsque les coups ou les blessures faites volontairement, mais sans intention de donner la mort, l'ont pourtant causée, le coupable sera puni de la réclusion de cing à dix ans.")
+(Note: Article 401: "Lorsque les coups ou les blessures faites volontairement, mais sans intention de donner la mort, l'ont pourtant causée, le coupable sera puni de la réclusion de cinq à dix ans.")

 Belgium has a unique case of preterintentional offense regarding pharmaceuticals or other potentially toxic substances in article 402 of the code.
 This article lays out specific criminal penalties for anyone who, without intending to kill, intentionally injects or administers any medication or substance that is potentially lethal or could have serious consequences to health, and without intending to, ends up causing the recipient to become sick or incapacitated and unable to work.
 (Note: Note: article 401 under the old system will become art 197 and part of 198 under the code introduced in Feb.
 2024, due to become effective 8 April 2026, according to .)

 Brazil

 In the Brazilian criminal justice system, the term dolo refers to a "guilty mind", the mental state or subjective intent (mens rea) of a perpetrator in committing a criminal offense; that is, the resolve to violate the law, by action or omission, with full knowledge of the criminality of what is being done.

 Three levels of intent with respect to a crime and its outcome are recognized.
-In direct intent (dolo direito), the perpetrator intends to carry out a crime and the result is exactly as expected.
+In direct intent (dolo direto), the perpetrator intends to carry out a crime and the result is exactly as expected.
 In indirect intent (dolo eventual), the perpetrator may not plan or intend a criminal outcome, but acts with the understanding that it is a possibility and accepts the risk of it turning out that way.
 The third type is preterdolo—less often termed preterintenção (preterintention)—in which the perpetrator acts intentionally in a way to knowingly produce a criminal result, but the outcome turns out to be a more serious crime than what they had intended.